uktrade/tamato/docs/source/adr/0016-abstractions-for-trade-policy-regimes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 The proposed solution centers on the use of two main abstractions:

-1. **Measure Type Entities.** These are responsible for managing writes to low-level TARIC-3 model entities. of a given measure type, with all the peculiarities that are specific to that measure type
+1. **Measure Type Entities.** These are responsible for managing writes to low-level TARIC-3 model entities of a given measure type, with all the peculiarities that are specific to that measure type

   - there is one of these entities for each measure type, responsible for handling all the peculiarities related to that specific measure type;
   - all measure type entities share a common interface, ensuring the ability to automatically determine diffs vs current database state and apply changes accordingly
-  - measure types rarely change, so building up the library of measure type entities a one-off investment
+  - measure types rarely change, so building up the library of measure type entities should be a one-off investment
-  - measure type entities are *not* meant to be invoked directly when implementing tariff changes
+  - measure type entities are ***not*** meant to be invoked directly when implementing tariff changes

 2. **Trade Policy Regime Aggregates.** These are responsible for mapping arbitrary input data specifications to a list of measure type entities for the purposes of implementing tariff changes

   - the input data specifications can be literally any specification in any format (strings, json payloads, etc.)
   - policy regime aggregates share a common interface, ensuring the ability to transcode inputs, to provide comprehensive previews of pending changes to validate policy implications, and to apply a policy
   - policy regime aggregates are meant to be invoked directly when implementing tariff changes
+  - it is recommended that the aggregates are tested with fearues and scenarios under BDD

 Measure Type Entities
 ~~~~~~~~~~~~~~~~~~~~~